Revolutions Against the Church

 he who rejects the Church rejects Christ."

-The Reformers abolished the Sacrifice of the Mass, replacing it with a memorial meal.
-St. Francis powerfully affirmed:
+The Reformers abolished the Sacrifice of the Mass and replaced it with a memorial meal.
+St. Francis de Sales answered by affirming the Catholic truth:

 "The Mass is the Sacrifice of the Cross made present among us."